Globe Theatre (Boston, 1871)

 The Globe Theatre (est.1871) was a playhouse in Boston, Massachusetts, in the 19th century.
 It was located at 598 Washington Street, near the corner of Essex Street.
 Arthur Cheney oversaw the Globe until 1876.
-From 1871-1873 it occupied the former theatre of John H. Selwyn.
+From 1871 to 1873 it occupied the former theatre of John H. Selwyn.
 After a fire in May 1873, the Globe re-opened on the same site in December 1874.
 Architect Benjamin F. Dwight designed the new building.
-From 1877-1893 John Stetson served as proprietor; some regarded him as "a theatrical producer with a reputation for illiteracy in his day such as Samuel Goldwyn has achieved" in the 1960s.
+From 1877 to 1893 John Stetson served as proprietor; some regarded him as "a theatrical producer with a reputation for illiteracy in his day such as Samuel Goldwyn has achieved" in the 1960s.
 The theatre burned down in January 1894.

 Horatio J. Homer, Boston's first African-American police officer, worked as a janitor at the Globe Theatre before being hired by the Boston Police Department.